sin-ack/gnulibs/README.md

 with Bazel to cross-compile a project.
 However, since there are pre-existing binaries with the GNU STL ABI as mentioned above, this becomes impossible.
 This project is intended to solve this.

-Because the main incompatibility is the STL ABI itself and not the other bits, the intention is to use the smallest amount of GNU libraries possible.
-To achieve this, this project strips down a standard `libstdc++` install to only the library files and includes required.
-It also enables the use of `experimental` headers which are not present in `libc++` for legacy codebases.

-Once included, the final configuration looks like:
-- `libunwind` from LLVM (replacing `gcc_s`/`gcc_eh`)
-- `compiler_rt` from LLVM (replacing `libgcc`)
-- `libstdc++` from GNU
-- `libsupc++` from GNU

-Thanks to the Itanum exception handling ABI, this mix-match configuration seems to work.

 ## Requirements